 There are many facts – along with a lot of myths – out there about couples filing for bankruptcy during a marriage.
 This post highlights a few different things married couples in Arkansas should consider before pursuing bankruptcy.

-Converting a Chapter 13 bankruptcy to a Chapter 7 proceeding may be the right option for those looking to liquidate and consolidate assets in a more efficient fashion.
-However, it’s important to understand the entire process to see if the conversion is even possible.
+Converting a Chapter 13 bankruptcy to a Chapter 7 proceeding may be the right option for those looking to liquidate and consolidate assets in a more efficient fashion in Arkansas.
+Read this blog post to learn more.

 Child support debt cannot be discharged in either personal bankruptcy filing.
 In some cases, a support obligation may shift resources from one debt to another, but it’s important to note there are no options to discharge or liquidate the debt.

 There is plenty to think about for Arkansas business owners considering Chapter 7, 11, or 13 Bankruptcy.
 This post outlines three initial things to think about, along with broader considerations about the state of the business in question.
 In any case, Natural State Law is here to help.